 To live is to remain alive, to experience, to learn, to love, to create.

 It’s also about making one’s home in a particular place or with a particular person.
 With true meaning and purpose we can focus not only on eating, shelter and water but also mental health and our happiness.

 There are many ways in which the environment and how we live is crucial to our wellbeing and effects how we live.
 At the most rudimental level, the ecosystem sustains and contains our society and economy.
 A functioning ecosystem is a prerequisite to human wellbeing.
 Beyond this broad sense in which the environment is fundamental to our lives, there is now an emerging body of evidence that suggests that the local environment, and particularly natural environments, meet a wide range of human needs and promote wellbeing.
 Nature instils a sense of meaning, and is a significant component of wellbeing, with its role providing a range of benefits including making us more reflective, contributing to our personal growth, inspiring awe and evoking a feeling of wholeness and belonging.

 Our whole ecosystem and wellbeing is threatened by our consumption rates, the toxic materials we use in the built environment, and the waste that is created.
 Traditional healthcare delivery systems primarily focus on addressing health after people have already become sick.
 With rising costs and the increased burden of chronic diseases such as diabetes, cardiovascular disease and cancer, people are turning to more lifestyle-oriented and preventative approaches to health.
-The WELL Building Standard is founded on the understanding that facets of our environment interact with personal, genetic and behavioural factors to shape our overall health and wellbeing.
+We use various standards as a framework on our projects such as The WELL Building Standard.
+This is founded on the understanding that facets of our environment interact with personal, genetic and behavioural factors to shape our overall health and wellbeing.
 WELL recognises that many behaviours are subconsciously dictated by external cues, and thus it carefully considers interactions between humans and the built environment that shape not only our physical health but also our behaviour.